sundelinustc/IBMMA/README.md

 # Installation

 IBMMA is still at its beta version.
 Users please download the whole folder and unpack it somewhere (the working space) in your computer.
-Make sure that, in this folder, there is a file called "**_path_para.xlsx_**" and a folder called "**_SDL_functions_**".
+Make sure that, in this folder, there is a file called "**_path_para.xlsx_**" (a template for users to modify acoording to their own data), a file called "**_ibmma.py_**", and a folder called "**_SDL_functions_**".

 # How Does It Work?

-IBMMA has a pipeline to automatically run all steps of Meta- & Mega-analysis.
+IBMMA has a pipeline to automatically run all steps of Meta-analysis (under development) & Mega-analysis.
 After installation, the users could run IBMMA by entering "**_python ibmma.py_**" in the terminal and wait for the final outcomes.
 IBMMA runs across data patterns (i.e., rows in the sheet "**_data_pattern_**") and statistical models (i.e., rows in the sheet "**_models_**").
 Please be patient to large datasets from multiple study sites, with diverse data types, and multiple statistical models.
 You may spend several hours to get the final outputs.

 **Step 1**: IBMMA search all files (data, mask, and information) based on their paths and patterns (part of the filenames) listed in "path_para.xlsx".
-It also generates a new folder "**_Processes_**" to save all of the temporal outputs.
+It also generates a new folder "**_Processes_**" to contain all of the temporal outputs.
+It generates a file called "**_Subjects.csv_**" under the folder "**_Processes_**" to store demographic, clinical, and data (paths to data) information.

--- Sheet "demographic_clinical" indicates the path to the .xlsx file and the name of the sheet for demographic and clinical information.
+-- Sheet "**_demographic_clinical_**" indicates the path to the .xlsx file and the name of the sheet for demographic and clinical information.

--- Sheet "data_path" lists the path(s) to the folders of data that were the outputs of some preprocessing softwares such as HALFPIPE.
+-- Sheet "**_data_path_**" lists the path(s) to the folders of data that were the outputs of some preprocessing softwares such as HALFPIPE.

--- Sheet "data_pattern" lists the pattern (part of a file name) of files of interest.
+-- Sheet "**_data_pattern_**" lists the pattern (part of a file name) of files of interest.
 For example, "_feature-fALFF_alff.nii.gz" for NIFTI data, "_feature-fALFF_alff.json" contains the important information to the corresponding NIFTI data, and "_feature-fALFF_mask.nii.gz" refers to the corresponding NIFTI mask.

--- Sheet "predictors" lists all variables that appear in the statistical model(s).
+-- Sheet "**_predictors_**" lists all variables that appear in the statistical model(s).
 The users can match the variables in the models to the variables listed in the file of demograohic and clinical information, and they can also match the values per variable.

--- Sheet "models" are the statistical models used for the analyses.
+-- Sheet "**_models_**" are the statistical models used for the analyses.
 The model formula follows R algorithm.
 The users do not need to figure out the complex design matrix and contrasts by themselves.

 **Step 2**: IBMMA generates a new folder "**_masked_**" under the folder "**_Processes_**" and masks the data files (whatever NIFTI images or adjacent matrix saved in .csv files) using the mask files that have the same dimension as the data files.
 This step is important because some preprocessing softwares impute missing values (due to no information or low-quality values in the corresponding voxel or connection) with 0s.
 That may lead to wrong statistical outputs, especially for meta- & mega-analysis that are targetting data from different study sites.
 If there is no mask file, the data file will be used instead.